 By:

-, President
+• President

-Agen ncy:
+Agen cy:

 By:

 Its:

 2012-2013 Student Handbook

 PTA Program

-Page 44
+Page 48

-I have re ad the PTA Student Handbook, and I agree to abide by all
+I have read the PTA Student Handbook, and I agree to abide by all

-provisions s contai ned th nerein.
+provisi ons co ontai ned th nerein.

-Signed By y: -
+Signed By: -

+D.

 Date:

 I have received and read the safety rules for the PTA laboratory, and I agree to abide by these regulations.
 In the event that I should be injured to a degree that I require medical attention, I agree to seek the medical services of a private physician of my choice and at my expense.